 In the dark at her home that night, Hannah prays on her knees, asking God to send more people, finances and volunteers to help the victims.
 The Bible verses written out by the pastor are taped to the wall along with new ones under a cross wall hanging.
 She pauses to write what she hears or sees while praying.
 She commits to spending more time at the feet of God interceding for those who God puts a burden on her heart, praying, fasting and getting in touch with other churches and the community for awareness and support.

-Children’s voices can be heard singing as candlelight vigils are held in cities all around the world in the honor of those who died at Peshawar.
+Children’s voices can be heard singing as candlelight vigils are held in cities all around the world in the honor of those who died in Peshawar.
 Hannah attends a candlelight vigil in Canada with her husband and child.

 “The attack on All Saints Church in Peshawar was the deadliest attack on Pakistani Christians to date.
 Some entire families were killed.
 Others were left with just a single survivor.”